sdgilley/azureml-previews/previews/homepage-tiles/quickstart-deploy-model.md

 ## Prerequisites

-Complete either one of these quickstarts:
+Complete either one of these quickstarts to create a model in a workspace that isn't secured behind a virtual network.

 * [Quickstart: Try it out with a sample model (preview)](quickstart-train-model-sample.md)
 * [Quickstart: Train your own model with the job creation wizard (preview)](quickstart-train-model.md)

 ## Download model

 The deploy wizard helps you deploy a model you've trained, either in Azure Machine Learning, or elsewhere.
 In this quickstart, you'll use the model that you trained in one of the prerequisite quickstarts.